 In both the medical community and the general public, there is widespread recognition that concussions and mild traumatic brain injury (MTBI) can cause lasting neurological damage.
 Despite this knowledge, there are few places nationwide where community physicians can refer worried patients and families for a comprehensive diagnosis and expert care.

 Dr. Geoffrey Manley

-"That's why we've set up a clinical infrastructure where patients can get in front of a team of physicians who understand traumatic brain injury," says neurosurgeon Geoffrey Manley, M.D., of the Bay Area Concussion and Brain Injury Program at UCSF.
+"That's why we've set up a clinical infrastructure where patients can get in front of a team of physicians who understand traumatic brain injury," says neurosurgeon Geoffrey Manley, M.D., of the Sports Concussion Program at UCSF.

 Located at the new Mission Bay campus, the program includes a multidisciplinary team of nationally recognized experts in sports medicine, physical medicine and rehabilitation, neuropsychology, neuroradiology, neurology and neurosurgery.

 "MTBI is one of the major underserved public health issues in this country," Manley says.
 According to the Centers for Disease Control and Prevention, at least 1.7 million Americans seek medical help every year for the condition, and if you include unreported injuries, the condition might affect considerably more.
 While many of these individuals do not suffer lasting damage, far more do than was previously believed.
 Part of the reason is that clinicians tend to treat MTBI as one event, rather than a process or condition that demands ongoing follow-up.